hackwithcameron/DjangoCovidScraper/README.md

 #### Search Bar
 Being able to search for the desired state information is important to have the web app reach a more broad range of users.
-To help reduce the risk of misspelled searches I wanted to create an autofill feild that included all the US states.
+To help reduce the risk of misspelled searches I wanted to create an auto fill field that included all the US states.
 This was achieved by including a json file that included a list of all the US states which was parsed then appended the information to options in that datalist html tag.
 ```
 <form method="POST" class="searchBarContainer">
       {% csrf_token %}